f5devcentral/f5-agility-labs-threat-stack/docs/class1/Threat Stack Cloud Security Platform.rst

 *Challenge 3 – How to use Threat Stack Rules*

-* Using the information acquired above, start enabling rules based on goals, objectives, or for general visibility.
+* Using the information acquired above, start enabling rules based on goals, objectives or for general visibility.

 * **Clone any linux host Rule** and perform the following changes: